XielQs/DiscordRPC/README.md

 ## Known Issues

-- There is no way to handle events yet, so you can't handle the `onReady` and `onDisconnected` events.
-You can only check if the connection is established or not.
+- There is no known issues at the moment, but if you find any, please open an issue on GitHub.

 ## API Reference